ik-ntim-a/insurance_complaints/README.md

 The objective of this project is to clean / pre-process the insurance complaints dataset.

 ## Viewing the project
-To see a complete project overview, please take a glance at the *Insurance Complaints Cleaning Project* document.
+To see a complete project overview, please take a glance at the *Insurance Complaints Cleaning Project* document or visit the google document for a quick overview (https://docs.google.com/document/d/1kCWQdGYbdxT5I6GhyyIapBMBfyAJoKA_Ukn6cQ8OZrw/edit?usp=sharing).
 To view the code, please click on any of the SQL files.

 For this project, I used T-SQL as our SQL dialect and SQL Server Management Studio as my SQL Client.